ttungl/Statistical-Learning/README.md

 Stanford University
 ---
 ## Disclaimer
 This is from self-paced online learning course at Stanford University.
 I took this course to refresh the statistical concepts and almost materials are involved in machine learning techniques.
-The output of this course is the understanding concepts and theories in order to interpret the data and analyze them appropriately.
+The output of this course is to understand concepts and theories in order to interpret the data and analyze their insights appropriately.

 Through the course, I did some notes for quizzes and code in R for implementation session.
 Please check the notes and code as the following links:
 ### **Notes**